 Skip to content

-Event ID 4663 explained: file & registry access auditing with SACLs
+Event ID 4663 explained: file and registry access auditing with SACLs

 Published 7 {n} min read

-Event ID 4663 — "An attempt was made to access an object" — fires on the Security channel every time an audited file, registry key, or kernel object is accessed in a way that matches its System Access Control List (SACL).
-Unlike most Security records, 4663 produces nothing on its own — you have to configure the SACL on the object you care about before any 4663 records exist.
-That makes it cheap by default and devastatingly effective once tuned.
+Event ID 4663, "An attempt was made to access an object", fires on the Security channel every time an audited file, registry key, or kernel object is touched in a way that matches its System Access Control List.
+Unlike most Security records, 4663 produces nothing by default.
+You have to configure the SACL on the object first.
+That is why most environments do not have it.
+It is also why the ones that do have an almost unfair detection advantage on a small set of techniques.

 Where it fires

-Always on the host that owns the object — the file server for a file SACL, the workstation for a local registry SACL, the DC for an AD object SACL.
-There is no central record; if you want estate-wide visibility on a sensitive share, you need to forward Security from the file server hosting it.
+On the host that owns the object.
+File SACLs fire on the file server.
+Local registry SACLs fire on the workstation.
+AD object SACLs fire on the DC.
+There is no central record.
+To get estate-wide visibility on a sensitive share, you need to forward Security from the file server hosting it.
+This catches people out constantly.

 <Data Name="SubjectUserSid">S-1-5-21-...-1107</Data>